MoscatelliMarco/MoscatelliMarco/README.md

 I work on a variety of data science projects.
 Here are a few highlights:

 - [WebScrap Worldometers](https://github.com/MoscatelliMarco/WebScrap-Worldometers) - "WebScrap Worldometers" is a Scrapy-powered 🕷️ tool for extracting real-time population data 📊 from Worldometers.
 It outputs structured CSV data 📁, ready for analysis.
 Dive into the code 👨‍💻 for a hands-on scraping experience or use the data for demographic research 🧮.
+- [Stripe Mongoose Api](https://github.com/MoscatelliMarco/stripe-mongoose-api) - 🎉 Accepting payments is a snap with this easy-to-use payment integration tool! 💳🛍️ Sell products or manage subscriptions with straightforward setup steps.
+Designed for hassle-free payment processing in apps. 🙌🎈

 Feel free to check out my repositories and don't hesitate to reach out if you want to collaborate on a project or just have a chat about data science and technology.